VarshaVenky/fleet-management-system/README.md

 - **Offline Access**: Make the application available offline for better accessibility.
 - **SMS Notifications**: Automatically send SMS alerts to drivers for schedule updates.
 - **Cloud Hosting**: Host the application to make it globally accessible.

-### Requirements

-To run the **Fleet Management System** locally, you will need:

-- **PHP**: Version 7.4 or later
-  - Ensure PHP is installed and configured in your environment.
-- **MySQL**: Version 5.7 or later
-  - Used for storing and managing application data.
-- **Apache Server**: Typically included with WAMP or XAMPP for local development.
-- **WAMP/XAMPP (Recommended)**: Download and install [WAMP](https://www.wampserver.com/en/) or [XAMPP](https://www.apachefriends.org/index.html) for an all-in-one package containing Apache, MySQL, and PHP.
-- **phpMyAdmin**: Included in WAMP/XAMPP; used for managing the MySQL database via a web interface.

 ## Contributors